Center for European Policy Analysis

 Background

-CEPA is a transatlantic think tank headquartered in Washington DC with offices in Europe, focused on Central and Eastern European security, NATO policy, and the Russia-Ukraine war.
-It was established in 2007 and has grown significantly since the 2022 invasion, producing regular operational analyses of the Ukraine conflict that draw on RUSI, ISW, and primary military reporting.
-Its publications occupy a pro-Ukraine analytical position while maintaining research standards distinguishable from advocacy.
+The Center for European Policy Analysis (CEPA) is a transatlantic think tank headquartered in Washington DC with offices in Europe, founded in 2007.
+Its focus spans Central and Eastern European security, NATO policy, energy geopolitics, emerging technology, and the Russia-Ukraine war.
+CEPA has grown significantly since the 2022 invasion, producing regular operational analyses that draw on RUSI, ISW, and primary military reporting.
+Its publications occupy a pro-transatlantic analytical position while maintaining research standards distinguishable from pure advocacy.